gitlabhq/gitlab-ci/doc/README.md

 + [API](api/README.md)

 ### Note
-To use GitLab CI with GitHub or others, you should mirror your repository to GitLab.com or move it there.
+To use GitLab CI with GitHub or others, you should mirror your repository to GitLab or move it there.